How can you prevent osteoporosis through diet and exercise?

 Building strong bones, especially before the age of 35, can be the best defense against developing osteoporosis.
-A healthy lifestyle is also important for keeping bones strong.
+A healthy lifestyle is also important for keeping bones strong to prevent osteoporosis.

 Here are five tips to help prevent and treat osteoporosis:

 Calcium is important for all age groups to help build healthy, strong bones throughout life.
 To make sure that a lack of calcium is not weakening your bones, eat foods rich in calcium.
 These include dairy products and dark leafy and green vegetables.
-All adults need at least 1200 mg of calcium and 800IU of vitamin D each day.
+Adults need between 1,000 and 1,200 mg of calcium and 600 to 800IU of vitamin D each day.
 The average American diet, including dairy products, contains only 600 mg of calcium each day.
 A child's requirement for calcium and vitamin D varies with age.
 Check with your child's doctor for requirements.

 The seriousness of alcohol's effect on osteoporosis depends on how much and how often you drink alcohol.

 Smoking can lead to osteoporosis.
 There are multiple reasons to quit smoking, including increasing your risk of osteoporosis.

 Take calcium and vitamin D supplements as recommended by your health care provider.